 Learn How To Make A Fire Starter And Survive Off-Grid

 Need a quick way to start a fire?
 Or maybe you don’t have a fire pit and you don’t want to leave a trace?
-This tutorial will show you how to make a fire starter using recycled materials that you most likely already have lying around your house.
+This tutorial will show you how to make a fire starter using recycled materials that you most likely already have lying around your homestead.
 It is also a great survival candle considering it is practically for free.
 Now you will know you don’t have to rub sticks for hours to get a fire going.
 Just make sure you’ve got these fire starters ready if and when you do need to make a fire, so check out this tutorial now.

 - Scissors or a box cutter

 Step 1: Prepare Tin Can

 - Open a can or cans (You will be using an extra to melt candles in or you might want to make more than one fire starter) and empty all contents.